-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) The MLA requests must be in conformity with execution of a request can be delayed if this is in the three official languages of Belgium. the international legal instrument on which it is the interest of an ongoing investigation in Belgium.
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) the international legal instrument on which it is the interest of an ongoing investigation in Belgium.
 Overall, the question is translations is a based.
 The domestic legislation does not major challenge, given cost and also foresee additional requirements. the limited number of qualified Upon a request, translators. - A prosecutor can obtain subscriber A dynamic database or glossary with information from a provider without the key terms would be useful. authorisation from an investigating judge Alternatively English could serve as (Art.
 46bis Code d'instruction criminelle) common language for proceedings. - An investigating judge can obtain call or localisation data directly from a provider.
-Bosnia and Content of the request: name of the foreign Discretionary grounds: Required: One of the languages of Herzegovina authority, and if possible, the requested - legal assistance may be refused on the basis of Bosnia-Herzegovina (i.e. Bosnian, authority; legal basis; identification of the factual reciprocity in relation to a particular Croatian, as well as Serbian), certified criminal offence and the suspect; factual country. by a sworn translator. description of the offence; damage involved; Tolerated: (Interpol channels) English. measures that should be taken; other relevant Mandatory grounds: data. a) if the execution of the request would prejudice Problems and solutions: N/a. the legal order of Bosnia and Herzegovina or its Compliance with the applicable procedure, in sovereignty or security; particular requirements for the issuance of a b) if the request concerns an offense which is court order toward an ISP (suspicion of the considered to be a political offense or an offense commission of a criminal offence; the connected with a political offense; information can be used as evidence or any c) if the request concerns a military criminal other way for criminal proceedings); offense. d) if the person accused of the relevant criminal offense has been acquitted of charges based on the substantive-legal grounds or if the proceeding against him has been discontinued, or if he was relieved of punishment, or if the sanction has been executed or may not be executed under the law of the country where the verdict has been passed;
+7. Bosnia and Content of the request: name of the foreign Discretionary grounds: Required: One of the languages of Herzegovina authority, and if possible, the requested - legal assistance may be refused on the basis of Bosnia-Herzegovina (i.e. Bosnian, authority; legal basis; identification of the factual reciprocity in relation to a particular Croatian, as well as Serbian), certified criminal offence and the suspect; factual country. by a sworn translator. description of the offence; damage involved; Tolerated: (Interpol channels) English. measures that should be taken; other relevant Mandatory grounds: data. a) if the execution of the request would prejudice Problems and solutions: N/a. the legal order of Bosnia and Herzegovina or its Compliance with the applicable procedure, in sovereignty or security; particular requirements for the issuance of a b) if the request concerns an offense which is court order toward an ISP (suspicion of the considered to be a political offense or an offense commission of a criminal offence; the connected with a political offense; information can be used as evidence or any c) if the request concerns a military criminal other way for criminal proceedings); offense. d) if the person accused of the relevant criminal offense has been acquitted of charges based on the substantive-legal grounds or if the proceeding against him has been discontinued, or if he was relieved of punishment, or if the sanction has been executed or may not be executed under the law of the country where the verdict has been passed; e) if criminal proceedings are pending against the